-There are a number of common replies to a come here request in Italian, so you can tell the person that you have heard them and will shortly obey.
+There are a number of common answers for come here in Italian, so you can tell the person that you have heard them and will obey shortly.
 These are…

 Arrivo! / Arriviamo!

-This is by far the most common reply to come here in Italian.
-Both come from the verb arrivare, meaning to arrive.
+This is by far the most common response to a come here request in Italian.
+Both come from the verb arrivare, which means to arrive.

-You will use arrivo if it’s just you who’s been called.
-You will use arriviamo if you are among a group of people.
+You will use arrivo if you’re the only one being called.
+You will use arriviamo if you are in a group of people.

 Arrivo fra un secondo, devo finire i compiti!